This week we will talk about the second construction phase of Vitruvian VR*:

 The joisticks can move in 8 position and have a button on the top, which is used for safety: only if both buttons are pressed, the signal is transferred to the PLC, otherwise not.
-This because it is important that every player put both hands on the joysticks, for security reasons.
+This because it is important that every player put both hands on the joystick, for security reasons.

-These combinations are inserted into the ARDUINO board inputs and, through a very simple processing, each combination is converted into a high output signal transmitted to the PLC.
+These combinations are inserted into the Arduino board inputs and, through a very simple processing, each combination is converted into a high output signal transmitted to the PLC.

-- STOP (state stop)
+- Stop (state stop)

-- GO AHEAD (state up)
+- Go Ahead (state up)

-- GO BACK (state down)
+- Go Back (state down)